On the Mind, Consciousness, and the Subjects of Reality

 I call this combination of panpsychism about phenomenal consciousness and functionalism about access consciousness "functionalist panpsychism".

-Defining exactly what those functions are in full detail is more the work of psychology (mapping the functions of naturally evolved minds) and computer science (developing functions for artificially created minds) than it is the proper domain of philosophy, but for the rest of this essay I will outline a brief sketch of the kinds of functions that I think are important to qualify something as a mind, in the ordinary sense by which we would say that a human definitely has a mind, and a dog probably has a mind, but a tree probably does not, and a rock definitely does not.
+Defining exactly what those functions are in full detail is more the work of psychology (mapping the functions of naturally evolved minds) and computer science (developing functions for artificially created minds) than it is the proper domain of philosophy, but for the rest of this essay I will outline a brief sketch of the kinds of functions that I think are important to qualify something as a conscious mind, in the ordinary sense by which we would say that a human definitely has one, and a dog probably has one, but a tree probably does not, and a rock definitely does not.

 On Sensations and Perceptions